bluenose10/my-portfolio/README.md

-# my-portfolio
+# Mark Moran Portfolio
-This is my first serverless website AWS
+This is my professional portfolio. it uses AWS and React.js